oqolarte/oblong/content/project/alwayscarry.md

 ### Hosting: GitHub + Netlify

-The source files are on GitHub.
-The HTML files are then deployed to Netlify.
+The source files are on [our GitHub](https://github.com/arawseekers).
+The HTML files are then deployed to [Netlify](https://netlify.com), another hosting platform.

-I make the changes (edit, generate the site, etc.) locally, in a laptop.
+I make the changes locally, in a laptop.
 These changes are then committed and pushed to the GitHub repository.
 Finally, I have set up Netlify to detect the changes from the repository, and the site is deployed for public viewing.

 ### Search Functionality

-As we upload more content, i.e. more books, the list grows.
+The list of books for sale fluctuate depending on the sales.
-I have added a search bar in the list page to help visitors, using JavaScript.
+I have added a search bar in the list page to help visitors look up titles, using JavaScript.
 This is based on [zwbetz's tutorial](https://zwbetz.com/add-search-functionality-to-your-blog-listing-page/).

-I know I may have implied [a slight distaste for JavaScript](/site/#no-javascript), but since we intend this to be an e-commerce site, we have to be in a different mindset.

 As the user types a letter in the search bar, items with matching string of text remain, incrementally narrowing down the list.

-The JavaScript function is actually an Immediately Invoked Function Expression[^iife], and it runs as soon as it is defined.
+The JS function is actually an Immediately Invoked Function Expression[^iife], and it runs as soon as it is defined.

-The JavaScript code can either be wrapped in `<script>` tags at the end of the HTML page of the book list;
+The JS code is wrapped in `<script>` tags at the end of the HTML page of the book list.
-or it can be separate file, like `search.js` living in the `your-hugo-site/static/js/search.js` directory which can then be invoked using Hugo Partials[^hugo-partials].
 For posterity, here's the JS code:

 ```javascript